ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 - **ROS 2 Jazzy Installation**: https://docs.ros.org/en/jazzy/Installation.html
 - **Nav2 Setup Guide**: https://docs.nav2.org/setup_guides/index.html
 - **Ground Segmentation**: There are many well-established ground segmentation methods; in this tutorial, we use the `ground_segmentation_ros2 <https://github.com/dfki-ric/ground_segmentation_ros2>`_ package developed by DFKI Robotics Innovation Center.
 You will find the installation instructions `here <https://github.com/dfki-ric/ground_segmentation_ros2#prerequisite>`_

 Installation Steps
 ==================

-It is assumed ROS2, Nav2, and a ground segmentation package are built locally.
+It is assumed that ROS 2, Nav2, and a ground segmentation package are built locally.

 Next, you will also need to compile the `nav2_ground_consistency_costmap_plugin <https://github.com/dfki-ric/nav2_ground_consistency_costmap_plugin>`_ package.
-To do it, clone the repo to your ROS 2 workspace source and build the package:
+To do so, clone the repository to your ROS 2 workspace and build the package:

-Note: currently only ROS2 Jazzy (main branch) is supported, but branches for humble and rolling will be added soon.
+Note: currently only ROS 2 Jazzy (main branch) is supported, but branches for humble and rolling will be added soon.

 .. code-block:: bash